Fraptol/Fraptol/README.md

-- 👋 Hi, I’m @Fraptol
+- 👋 Hi, I’m @Fraptol.
-- 🗨 I’m interested ...
+- 🗨 I’m taking my steps here.
-- 🌱 I’m currently learning ...
+- 🌱 I’m learning what's shown.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I collaborate on what i like.
-- 📫 How to reach me ...
+- 📫 May you not reach me.

 <!---
 Fraptol/Fraptol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.